vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 ZIO and cats-effect also offer green threads and similar runtimes with support for TCP/UDP sockets and filesystem operations which are non-blocking.
 Tokio does not offer a Stream API like `zio-streams` or `fs2`, but async iterators.
 I haven't explored async iterators yet, but it's something else than the declarative nature of `zio-streams` and `fs2` I would assume.

 Also, ZIO offers Software Transactional Memory (STM) which is compositional concurrency, which is not offered by Tokio.
-There are other crates which offer this, but they seem not to be so popular.
+Other crates offer this, but they seem not to be so popular.

-I think both ZIO and cats-effect are a bit more expressive/declarative then Tokio, but Tokio is a great foundation as an async runtime
+I think both ZIO and cats-effect are a bit more expressive/declarative than Tokio, but Tokio is a great foundation as an async runtime

 ## Performance